ipa320/g_compensator/README.md

 * All calculations are based on [PyKDL](http://docs.ros.org/diamondback/api/kdl/html/python/) and [tf2](http://wiki.ros.org/tf2)

+* Some manipulators, like the KUKA iiwa or the Franka Emika Panda, publish the wrench data of their force-torque sensor in the opposite convention.
+I.e., they publish the wrench with which the environment acts on the manipulator.
+To convert such a signal into the more usual definition (the wrench with which the manipulator acts on the environment), the parameter **negate_wrench** can be set to `True` (default: `False`).

 * A rosservice */tare* can be called to tare in the current pose.

 ## Acknowledgements